Kaizen-All/Kaizen-All/README.md

 - 👋 Hi, I’m shaiksha
-- 👀 I’m interested in MYSQL,
+- 👀 I’m interested in PYTHON,MYSQL,
- Linux,Vmware  and Windows servers
+  Vmware  and Windows servers
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me-ping